 Option 5: the final option, petition for damages, will come later.
 Again, once you have an accounting, then you can file objections to the accounting asking the court to surcharge the trustee.
 You can also file a separate petition for breach of trust after you uncover the financial information that supports your claims.
 You could bring a petition for damages upfront, but that depends on your particular case.
 In Neil and Leonard’s case, we would wait until more financial information comes to light before filing a petition for damages.

-The Law of Trust Accountings
+The Law of Probate Accounting in California

-The right to a trust accounting (also known as “probate accounting”) in California is provided under the terms of the Probate Code and under the terms of the trust document (subject to any overriding provisions of the Probate Code).
+The right to a trust accounting, also known as probate accounting, in California is provided under the terms of the Probate Code and under the terms of the trust document (subject to any overriding provisions of the Probate Code).
 For starters, California Probate Code section 16060 provides that the trustee has a duty to keep the beneficiaries of the trust reasonably informed of the trust and its administration by providing an accounting at least once a year.

 Right to information: further, under California Probate Code section 16061, except as provided in Section 16069, on reasonable request by a beneficiary, the trustee must provide information to the trust beneficiary relating to the administration of the trust relevant to the beneficiary’s interest.
 This means that a beneficiary has the right to all information, including financial information, relating to the beneficiary’s share of the trust.